JetBrains/Qodana/topics/pricing.md

 linters.
 Furthermore, it lacks numerous helpful [features](features.topic) that are available in the paid versions and only offers a limited period for [data storage](#pricing-data-storage) in Qodana Cloud.

-The trial versions of the Ultimate or Ultimate Plus licenses are limited by a 60-day trial period.
+The trial versions of the Ultimate or Ultimate Plus licenses are limited to a 60-day trial period.
 After the trial license expires, you'll have to purchase either the Ultimate or the Ultimate Plus license to continue using Qodana.

 You can review the [%instance% Terms of Service](https://www.jetbrains.com/legal/docs/agreements/qodana/license/) on the JetBrains website.